MicrosoftDocs/windows-driver-docs/develop/README.md

 # vsdriver
-vsdriver documentation content on private repo
+vsdriver documentation content on private repo.
+This branch is monitored for localization.